amandagibson/atm-challenge/README.md

 As a ATM operator
 In order ensure that an Acccount holder can only withdraw funds <br> that he has balance for I want to allow a withdrawal only if there are sufficient <br> funds in the account

+As a Customer
+In order to keep my funds secure
+I want a secure Pin code & an expiry date on my card that allows only me access to my funds